CueNIMBY development guide

 • Language: Python 3.7+

-• UI Framework: pystray (system tray)
+• UI Framework: Qt6 (QSystemTrayIcon, QMenu)

 • API Client: pycue (OpenCue Python API)

-• Notifications: Platform-specific libraries
+• Notifications: Platform-specific libraries with enhanced fallback chain

-• Testing: pytest
+• Testing: pytest with full coverage

 • Packaging: Hatchling